nickdekruijk/larapages/README.md

 or
 `composer require nickdekruijk/larapages:dev-master`

-Add the Service Provider to the `'providers'` array in `config/app.php`
+For Laravel 5.4 and lower add the Service Provider to the `'providers'` array in `config/app.php`
 ```php
 NickDeKruijk\LaraPages\LaraPagesServiceProvider::class,
 ```